skaes/logjam-tools/README.md

 decompresses and forwards messages to a PUSH socket.
 Only to be used when writing the decompression logic is to cmplex for a consumer.

+## logjam-logger

+A utility program which reads lines from stdin and publishes them on a PUB socket.

 # Dependencies